Your Hair Is Growing, But It's Not Getting Longer

 Use Kevin Murphy's Plumping line it every time you wash your hair.
 If you alternate with a different shampoo and conditioner, then at least use the Body Mass spray on your wet hair and scalp as directed.
 Give it 6-8 weeks to see some growth, and remember that once you stop using it for a length of time, it stops working.

-If you would like to discuss hair extensions, book a consultation with me and I'll tell you what to expect.
+If you would like to discuss hair extensions, book a consultation and your stylist will tell you what to expect.
 It's 15 minutes and it's free.
-Click here to book.